 Natural gas to fuel efficient electric generating facility in Carroll County

-Carroll County Energy is a proposed electric generation facility that will use clean-burning U.S. natural gas to produce power for American homes and businesses.
+Carroll County Energy is a electric generation facility that will use clean-burning U.S. natural gas to produce power for American homes and businesses.
 At 700 megawatts, the facility will fill energy needs which are expected to increase as 6,300 megawatts of conventional coal-fired generation in Ohio goes into retirement by 2015.